 What is PowerShell?

 This is known for integrating concepts from many environments.
 All these concepts are like shell programming.
-To Understand, it is necessary to know that traditional command line interfaces are designed to deal with different kinds of objects.
-An object is a piece of structured information which can be directly accessed in portions of data by using this object syntax.
-It has a huge command family which is extensible.
-It has interfaces like cmd.exe which helps indirectly extending the built-in commands.
+To understand, it is necessary to know that traditional command-line interfaces are designed to deal with different kinds of objects.
+An object is a piece of structured information that can be directly accessed in portions of data by using this object syntax.
+It has a huge command family, which is extensible.
+It has interfaces like cmd.exe, which helps indirectly extending the built-in commands.
 The native commands are known as cmdlets(Command-lets).
-By using cmdlets user can create their own cmdlet modules and functions which can be compiled.
+By using cmdlets, user can create their own cmdlet modules and functions which can be compiled.
 These modules can easily add up the cmdlets and providers to the shell.
 The scripts that are analogous to Unix scripts are also supported by PowerShell.

 How does PowerShell make working so easy?

-The reason for the popularity of PowerShell is that it adds power, functionality, and flexibility to Windows Command Prompt.
+The reason for the popularity is that it adds power, functionality, and flexibility to Windows Command Prompt.
 As everything cannot be done by using GUI, the command line is very important.
-By using PowerShell, you can easily update the active directory attributes for a thousand users.
-By using PowerShell user can easily complete the task by using a single line of code.
-It is a mechanism which provides interactive mechanism between the server and the products.
-The PowerShell command is interactive, and the console enables you to run different commands in real time.
+By using it, you can easily update the active directory attributes for a thousand users.
+By using it, the user can easily complete the task by using a single line of code.
+It is a mechanism which provides an interactive mechanism between the server and the products.
+The PowerShell command is interactive, and the console enables you to run different commands in real-time.
 It is easier and quicker as there is no need to edit any script in notepad and then run it separately.
 The addition to this is that the user can invoke all small scripts, bat files or procedures.
 All these can be invoked from PowerShell.
 It is said to be a powerful tool.
 This power that it gets is not feasible or practical to remember all the commands.
-With this in place, it is built right into the editor where multiple tools can help you in getting a proper solution.
+With this in place, it is built right into the editor, where multiple tools can help you in getting a proper solution.